blacng/beginner-javascript/readme.md

 # Beginner JavaScript

+Hello, I am learning how to program with javascript using Wes Bos' courses.
 These are the starter files and solutions to the [Beginner JavaScript](https://BeginnerJavaScript.com) course

 ## Community Resources